DataRaptor/drift-discord/README.md

 ### OAuth

-We follow the standard OAuth procedure with the caveat that we will need to sign message on the client and verify signatures on the server and client when necessary.
+We follow the standard OAuth procedure with the caveat that we will need to sign message on the client and verify signatures on the server when necessary.

 ### Security